cdclaxton/shortest-path-web-app/readme.md

 This Golang project contains the backend server and frontend web-app to find all paths between a user-defined set of vertices in an undirected network.
-The number of hops from one entity to another is configurable, as is the entities of interest.
+The number of hops from one entity to another is configurable, as are the entities of interest.
 If one or more paths exist, then the an Excel file is returned that can be imported into a network visualisation tool, such as i2 Analyst Notebook, or used for analysis (e.g. in Python).